Sean Murphy Player Props: Braves vs. Marlins

 Sean Murphy At The Plate

-- Among the qualifying hitters in MLB play, he ranks 60th in batting average, seventh in on-base percentage, and seventh in slugging.
+- Among the qualified hitters, he ranks 58th in batting average, while his on-base percentage ranks ninth and he is seventh in slugging.

-- Murphy has reached base via a hit in nine games this year (of 19 played), and had multiple hits in six of those games.
+- In 50.0% of his 20 games this season, Murphy has picked up at least one hit.
+He's also had six multi-hit games.

-- He has hit a long ball in six games this season (31.6%), homering in 7.3% of his trips to the dish.
+- He has homered in six games this year (30.0%), homering in 7% of his chances at the plate.

-- Murphy has had at least one RBI in 47.4% of his games this season (nine of 19), with more than one RBI three times (15.8%).
-He has also been responsible for three or more of his team's runs in three contests.
+- Murphy has had at least one RBI in 45.0% of his games this season (nine of 20), with more than one RBI three times (15.0%).
+He has also accounted for three or more of his team's runs in three contests.

+- He has scored in 50.0% of his games this year, with more than one run scored in 20.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.